DFE-Digital/social-work-induction-programme-digital-service/docs/devops/Github and Terraform Variables.md

 This section gives an overview of the Github and Terraform variables used within the DevOps processes.

-See the [Terraform best practices page](https://github.com/DFE-Digital/social-work-induction-programme-digital-service/tree/{branch}/docs/devops/Terraform%20Best%20Practices.md) for advice on when to use Github Actions or Terraform to store variables.
+See the [Terraform / Github Actions guidelines page](https://github.com/DFE-Digital/social-work-induction-programme-digital-service/blob/main/docs/devops/Terraform%20and%20GA%20Guidelines.md) for advice on when to use Github Actions or Terraform to store variables.

 ## Github Variables